-- Minimum of one (1) day out-of-school suspension. - Maximum of ten (10) days out-of-school suspension - Contact law enforcement and other agencies, as appropriate.
+- First Offense: - Minimum of five (5) days out-of-school suspension. - Maximum of ten (10) days out-of-school suspension with a recommendation for long-term suspension/expulsion for a specified time. - o Contact law enforcement and other agencies as appropriate.